P7XCKD/NF/Notes Factory/Semister 5/SDM/qb/sdm chapter 1 qb solution.md

 15. The team is developing software for a critical infrastructure system.
 Due to the high-stakes nature, they must perform **risk management** and reviews before moving from one phase to the next.

-16. The team needs to release a minimum viable product (MVP) with only essential features to meet a **tight deadline**, with more features to be **delivered incrementally** later.
+16. The team needs to release a minimum viable product (MVP) with only essential features to meet a tight deadline, with more features to be **delivered incrementally** later.

-17. A team of developers and a client are collaborating closely, with daily check-ins and frequent releases to adapt to **changing requirements**.
+17. A team of developers and a client are collaborating closely, with daily check-ins and frequent releases to **adapt to changing requirements**.

 18. The project is a new operating system that will be developed in **multiple versions**, where each subsequent version is a more complete and feature-rich refinement of the previous one.

 19. A team is tasked with building a web application.
 Due to the client's **uncertainty about the final design**, they first create a **throwaway prototype** to explore options.

 20. A large corporation needs a new payroll system with **stable, well-defined requirements**.
 The team is to progress through distinct stages of design, coding, testing, and deployment.
  > [!check] Answers with Justifications:

 1.  **Agile:** The focus on **constant evolution** and the need for **working code every two weeks** are hallmarks of Agile development's short cycles and frequent feedback loops.